dfunckt/swift-futures/README.md

 - **[Designing futures for Rust][futures-design]**: A post about the design principles behind Rust's futures and, by extension, Futures itself.
 - **[bignerdranch/Deferred][deferred]**: A focused, fast and simple futures library for Swift, was the inspiration for some APIs in Futures.
-To the author's opinion, this is the best library to use if you don't feel like investing in Futures.

 [futures-rs]: https://github.com/rust-lang-nursery/futures-rs
 [futures-design]: http://aturon.github.io/tech/2016/09/07/futures-design/